 Like what happens when you can’t buy a particular ingredient?
 And what do you do with that leftover half bunch of herbs?
 Or jar of sauce?

-Or worse still, what do you do when you need to cook something but don’t have the luxury of time to pour over recipes and go shopping for exotic ingredients?
+Or worse still, what do you do when you need to eat but don’t have time to search through recipes and go shopping for exotic ingredients?

 Over the years, with a lot of trial and error, I began to learn to cook more instinctively, on my own.

 Without other people’s recipes.

 In my head, without really being conscious of what I was doing, I started thinking of recipes in general terms rather than specific ingredients.

 From there, I developed a collection of starting point or ‘template recipes’.
 So whenever I walked into the kitchen and looked into the fridge to figure out what to cook, I had a head start.

 I knew what had worked before to make that soup or stir fry and could use that knowledge as a springboard for a new dish or meal.